gurkenlabs/litiengine-docs/configuration/README.md

 ## Logging Configuration `logging.properties`

-The LITIengine uses the `java.util.logging`framework to log information and errors.
+The LITIENGINE uses the `java.util.logging`framework to log information and errors.
 It is possible to configure the output of the logging by providing a `logging.properties` file in the Game's execution directory.
 You can read more about